 Why wish away your days waiting for better ones ahead?

 Do the crazy thing.
 Get out there and make them happen!

 ~ Maya Mendoza

 I’m sure you have plenty of dreams for your life.
 They might bubble away at the back of your mind.
 They might loom in your thoughts all day.
 They might even keep you awake at night.
 Dreams can be powerful, encouraging and even a bit scary.
-But a dream alone, isn’t going to get you far in life.
-What you need is a well though out plan that inspires and re-designs your life.
+But a dream alone isn’t going to get you far in life.
+What you need is a well thought out plan that inspires and re-designs your life.

 If that sounds too boring, or laborious think of it this way: if you want to actually live your dream, a Lifestyle Design plan is the map that gets you there.

 The idea behind Lifestyle Design is to create a lifestyle where day-by-day you get to do more of what you really want to do, and much less of what you don’t want to do.

 - making the choice to live the life you truly want

 - eliminating compromises as far as is possible

 - investing your time, money and energy in getting what you want